adlnet/xAPI-Spec/xAPI.md

 A Group represents a collection of Agents and can be used in most of the same situations an Agent can be used.
 There are two types of Groups, anonymous and identified.

-###### Requirements

-* A system consuming Statements MUST consider each Anonymous Group distinct even if it has an identical set of members.
-* A system consuming Statements MUST NOT assume that Agents in the 'member' property comprise an exact list of Agents in a given anonymous or Identified Group.

-###### Requirements for Anonymous Groups

-* An Anonymous Group MUST include a 'member' property listing constituent Agents.
-* An Anonymous Group MUST NOT contain Group Objects in the 'member' property.
-* An Anonymous Group MUST NOT include any Inverse Functional Identifiers.

-###### Requirements for Identified Groups

-* An Identified Group MUST include exactly one (1) Inverse Functional Identifier.
-* An Identified Group MUST NOT contain Group Objects in the 'member' property.
-* An Identified Group SHOULD NOT use Inverse Functional Identifiers that are also used as Agent identifiers.
-* An Identified Group MAY include a 'member' property listing constituent Agents.

 ###### Details

 An Anonymous Group is used describe a cluster of people where there is no ready identifier for